Ramadan, the most merciful month, in which the Holy Quran was sent down for the well-being of Ummah.

 Fasting is another unique moral and consecrated distinguishing of Islam.
 Literally defined, fasting means to remain away “entirely” from having foods, drinks, intimate intercourse, and smoking, before the break of the dawn till sunset, during the entire month of Ramadan, the ninth month of the Islamic year.
 To perform fasting properly one should know some important knowledge regarding fasting.

-Here are some basic information of Muslim fasting during Ramadan you need to know.
+Here are some the Ramadan rules and basic information of Muslim fasting during Ramadan you need to know.

 In Ramadan, during day-time, some sorts of practices are strictly prohibited and some other are highly discouraged to do.